M6GSN/dapnet-cli/README.md

 destinationcallsign.

-if you download the ssh file dont forget to run `chmod +x send.ssh`
+if you download the sh file dont forget to run `chmod +x send.sh`

 Pleas make sure to include you callsign in your message I personaly put my callsign at the end because when using digital mode our callsigns are our signitures and where do you sign a document